greybax/greybax.github.io/source/posts/2025-03-25-how-to-host-static-website-with-aws-s3-and-namecheap-domain.md

 Recently, I've been faced with the task of using my static website on the AWS infrastructure.
 It's just cheaper than using different 3rd party static website generators.
 So I've built it myself and just need to host it on AWS S3.

-I've followed this awesome tutorial from YouTube.
+I've followed this good tutorial from YouTube.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9WPlC5RKfjs?si=h9NcSq0Wq7pZU-EX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-So below I'm going to highlight some core parts:
+Below, I'm going to highlight some core parts from it in case you don't want to see all 30 minutes of video:

 1. Have bought domain from Namecheap provider
 2. Have AWS account